bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Acquisition

-Format: `PPMD` gate# spec1 spec2 ... spec8
+Format: `PPMD` nam spec1 spec2 ... spec8

 Defaults: 1 none none ... none

-Prerequisites: HALT
+Prerequisites: Acquisition stopped (HALT); RNMRA only

 Description:
-Sets phase of pulse program gate for acquisition.
-Each spec can specify 1,2,4 or 8 modes.
-Each mode is an integer from 1 to 4.
-The meaning of the mode is determined by the definition of the pulse program.
-The total number of modes specified must be a power of 2, .le.
-64. Modes entered are replicated to define full set of 64 modes.
-If no modes are entered current modes are printed, 16 at a time.
+`PPMD` sets pulse program phase cycling.
+The parameter nam specifies which phase cycle to set.
+These phase cycles are mapped to pulses in the pulse program.
+If no name is provided RNMR will prompt for it with 1 as a default. /MOD defines the number of different phase values to be used.
+These phase values will be equally spaced so the default value of 4 yields 90° phase steps while for example 6 would yield 60° steps.
+Each element or mode of the `PPMD` sequence is a number from 1 to the value specified by /MOD.
+With the default qualifier /ACQ these modes indicate a sequence of phase shifts to apply on sequential shots.

+The default value is /MOD=4, which yields phase values of (0°, 90°, 180°, 270°) corresponding to the numbers 1 through 4.
+The maximum number of acquisition modes in a sequence is 64.
+If the number of modes entered is less than 64, the specified modes will be replicated to a 64 mode sequence.
+For example, if the user specifies:

+        PPMD 1111 3333

+the eight modes specified are replicated by RNMR to give a full 64 step phase cycle:

+     11113333 11113333 11113333 11113333
+     11113333 11113333 11113333 11113333

+While all sequences are replicated to 64 modes internally, only a number of steps equal to the active phase cycle length (set by `NAMD`) are actually used.
+The sequence of modes may be broken up across multiple command line arguments as shown in the example above.
+This can help improve readability.

+If `PPMD` is called with no modes specifiers RNMR will not prompt for modes.
+Instead it will print the current phase cycle out to the active phase cycle length with 16 modes per line.

+The /BLK qualifier is used to setup additional phase shifts for different blocks of acquisition.
+The number of blocks can be set using `NAMD /BLK`.
+This capability is typically used to set up phase differences used for the different steps in hypercomplex acquisition of multi-dimensional spectra.
 ## PROF
 Calculate profile of blocked 2D record